Work In Progress

 Featuring: Aunty Deb Sandy, Chelsea Watego, Uncle Bob Weatherall, Bogaine Spearim, Uncle Lionel Fogarty, Nadine Currie, Ruby Wharton, Troy Brady, Moojidi Fogarty, Wayne Coco Wharton, Larissa Baldwin, Fred Leone and Sam Watson

-STATUS: Post production with an expected release late in 2024
+STATUS: Post production with an expected release in January 2026

 Producers: Steph Vajda, Sam Watson, Bogaine Spearim, Surya McEwen and Karina Hogan